Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 }
 ```

+###Initiate the Interstitial  FEED ads
+ - 	Inside your desired activity or fragment add the following line:
+ -
 This Android application project provides an example of the [KIDOZ][] SDK integration.
 It is compiled with Android 4.0 (API level 14) and supports any device running this Android version or higher.